thomasantony/thomasantony.github.io-src/content/posts/orbiter-sdk-vs-2019.md

 ## Download Visual Studio 2019

-Download the Visual Studio 2019 web installer from [Visual Studio Download Center](https://visualstudio.microsoft.com/downloads/).
-Select the free "Community" edition.
-Download and run the installer program.
-You will eventually see a window with something similar to this:
+Download the Visual Studio 2019 Community Edition web installer from [Visual Studio Download Center](https://visualstudio.microsoft.com/downloads/).
+Run the installer and you will eventually see a window with something similar to this:

 ![Visual Studio Installer](/images/orbiter-sdk-vs-2019/vs-installer-01.png)